2020 Seed Grants

 - An interdisciplinary student-led podcast and website dedicated to investigating, sharing, and communicating science and society stories to the Columbia community and beyond.

-- Each approximately 15-25 minute episode will focus on stories broadly relating to themes of "knowledge and access" and feature discussion with experts.
+- Each approximately 15-25 minute episode focused on stories broadly relating to themes of "knowledge and access" and feature discussion with experts.

-- Students will learn to research, record, edit, and produce engaging podcast episodes.
+- Students learned to research, record, edit, and produce engaging podcast episodes.